Mike Papantonio: Radio and video broadcasting

-Ring of Fire began in 2004 and was syndicated by the now defunct Air America Radio until January 2010.
+The radio broadcast Ring of Fire began in 2004 and was syndicated by the now defunct Air America Radio until January 2010.
 Papantonio was also involved at Air America as a member of the Board of Directors, and as a co-contributor to the New York Times bestseller, Air America, the Playbook, a collection of essays, transcripts, and interviews by network personalities released in the run-up to the 2006 congressional elections.
 Papantonio has appeared regularly as a contributor on Fox News, MSNBC, and CNN.